paul-wolf/python_coding/class_design_example.rst

         fish = Fish("https://fishbase.ropensci.org/")
         print(fish.get_names_and_notify())

-It is a very common way for developers to write the first version of their class.
+It is a common way for developers to write the first version of a class.
 It has various features that give it the appearance of flexibility:

-* It lets the call customise the url, allowing the called service to be changed if required
+* It lets the caller customise the url, allowing the called service to be changed if required

 * It has separate methods for getting data vs notifying the UI or formatting that data

 * The field in the returned data can be customised easily

-However, it is actually not very good:
+However, there are some big drawbacks:

-* Somehow to write an application, we'd spend a lot of time inside this class, firstly studying it to determine its behaviour and then re-writing to accommodate different behaviours
+* To write an application, we'd spend a lot of time inside this class, firstly studying it to determine its behaviour and then re-writing to accommodate different behaviours

 * It has to be modified directly rather than extended to achieve different behaviour.
 That's bad (see SOLID).